Taiz, Yemen Guide

 Day Trips

-Approximately 1.5 - 2.5 hours by car from Taiz One of the oldest mosques in Yemen, the Al-Janad Mosque is believed to have been founded by Muadh ibn Jabal, a companion of the Prophet Muhammad, in the 7th century.
-While the original structure has been rebuilt and renovated over the centuries, it remains a significant historical and religious site.
+30-45 minutes by car from Taiz city center One of the oldest mosques in Yemen, Al-Janad Mosque is believed to have been founded by Muadh ibn Jabal, a companion of the Prophet Muhammad, in the 7th century.
+While the current structure has undergone renovations over the centuries, it remains a significant historical and religious site.
 Its simple yet elegant architecture and peaceful atmosphere offer a glimpse into Yemen's rich Islamic heritage.

 Travel Time